'It's so ghastly': Single mum speaks out over stay at 'filthy' Piha bach

 "It's been a really tough year.
 So it was really exciting, even a little [stay] like that and we don't have much money."

-She claims that Airbnb told her that as she hadn't raised the matter directly with the host, they couldn't intervene.
+She claims Airbnb told her that, as she hadn't raised the matter directly with the host, it couldn't intervene.

 Others were less the complimentary, saying the place was "totally dirty" and they found hairs in the bed.